CityOfLosAngeles/ShakeAlertLA-Colworx-ATT/README.md

 ## Interface design choices

-The designs of the app are inspired with Google's Material design.
-The UI and UX is user-friendly and easy to understand.
-For Accessibility, The colors, contrast, shadows, and layout are designed allowing users of diverse abilities to navigate, understand, and use the UI.
+The designs of the app are inspired with Google's Material design and user-centric design sessions with first responders, the public, and experts.
+The user interface (UI) and user experience (UX) is user-friendly and easy to understand.
+For acessibility, the colors, contrast, shadows, and layout are designed to allow users of diverse abilities to navigate, understand, and use the UI.

-* For iOS, Apple Human Interface guideline (AHI) is used with iOS native controls and elements.
-For Android, Material UI have been used
-* For Earthquake Alerts and Warnings, Red color is used.
+* For iOS, the Apple Human Interface guideline (AHI) is used with iOS native controls and elements.
+For Android, Material-UI has been used.
+For earthquake alerts and warnings, the color red is used.
+There are four main sections to the app, and each section of the app has its own color representation, for example:
-* Garcetti Mayor Blue color is used through-out the app.
-* Each section of the app has its own color representation, examples are follows
-  * History Earthquakes - Purple
-  * Earthquakes Alert Map – Red
+  * Prepare for an earthquake – teal green
-  * Recovery – Green
+  * Earthquake alert map – red
+  * View recent earthquakes - purple
-  * Prepare and Plan – Teal green
+  * Recover from an earthquake – green
-* Setup wizards helps guide the user with a quick walk through of the app
+* There are also setup wizards that help guide people with a quick walk through of the app.

 ## Data storage

-* For Data storage, ShakeAlertLA uses MySQL database on the backend
+* For data storage, ShakeAlertLA uses a MySQL database on the backend.
-* In the database, only grid numbers, events, anonymous device ID and campaign IDs are stored.
+* In the database, only grid numbers, events, anonymous device ID, and campaign IDs are stored.
 There is no actual personal information that can be traced to any individual.
-* The data at rest and transmission is secured and encrypted
+* The data at rest and transmission is secured and encrypted.
-* For Example- DeviceID: 6191fe1721ab8210, Grid: EN-54, Location: 34.912, -118.982 Language: EN
+* An example of a data display would be: DeviceID: 6191fe1721ab8210, Grid: EN-54, Location: 34.912, -118.982 Language: EN
-* There is no hard cache or offline mode
+* There is no hard cache or offline mode.

-## Server-side logic and Push Notifications
+## Server-side logic and push notifications

-### 1. Web Service to Register the Devices into the Grid (Blocks)
+### 1. Web service to register the devices into the grid (blocks)
 * An API is used to POST anonymous data with location co-ordinates to the server.
-* When a user launches the app, it passes the Device Token and location coordinates to this web service for device registration
+* When a user launches the app, it passes the device token and location coordinates to this web service for device registration.
-* This Endpoint then verify the coordinates and returns the Grid number to the client side app (the app continuously check for significant change in user location to send back the updated coordinates to the server)
+* This endpoint then verifies the coordinates and returns the grid number to the client side app (the app continuously checks for significant changes in the user location to send back the updated coordinates to the server).
-* The data at rest and transmission is secured and encrypted
+* The data at rest and in transmission is secured and encrypted.

-### 2. When ShakeAlert Sends an Alert
+### 2. When ShakeAlert sends an alert

-#### Obtain the USGS Active MQ Listener
+#### Obtain the USGS Active MQ listener
-You can request to obtain an account from USGS to receive alerts from the USGS.
-Details are here https://www.shakealert.org/implementation/partners/
+To create an alert, you must be subscribed to the U.S. Geological Survey (USGS) ShakeAlert message feed.
+ShakeAlert is managed and operated by the USGS.
+You can request an account to receive alerts directly and solely from the USGS.
+Details are here www.shakealert.org/implementation/partners/.
+This application process can take some time to be approved and requires interaction with the USGS ShakeAlert team, so make plans accordingly.
 * From the receiver code you can send the message payload to this class as shown below for grid processing.
 [Backend_Source/LABackend](./Backend_Source/LABackend)

 ```java